maruthihr/advaita-vedanta/README.md

 **Direct experience of the absolute**
 * We are not body.
 We are not mind.
 We are absolute consciousness
 * What is universe?
-* 15 independent techniques to
+* 15 independent techniques to realization of the absolute consciousness

 I am following the lecture series by Swami Sarvapriyananda.
 The series has 44 lectures.
 Following is the link to the lecture series
 <https://www.youtube.com/watch?v=3MRa2lR9MUg&list=PLDqahtm2vA710Q4PA2yKn8kqS0y-SZNo7&index=1>